christoferson/chainlit-bedrock-base/chainlit.md

 # Chat powered by Chainlit + Amazon Bedrock 🚀🤖

 ## About
-Sample chat application to showcase Amazon Bedrock, using Chainlit and LangChain.
+Chat application to showcase Amazon Bedrock, using Chainlit and LangChain.
 Settings are available to select from multiple models as well as set inference parameters.
+Version 1.1 Feb 24 2024

 ### Models
 Default: `anthropic.claude-v2`